RobertBoganKang/file_qrcode_converter/README.md

 Unfortunately, it can support only one file of conversion (be sure to pack all files in only one file).

-Only small files are allowed since one QR Code can only store around or less than 1kB data (maximum of 65536 qr-code are supported).
+Only small files are allowed since one QR Code can only store as much as 6kb data (maximum of 65536 qr-code are supported).

 It is safe to use since multiple way of file checking will ensure NO DATA WILL LOSS from any conversion.
 ### Taking pictures
-Use a 1 to 1 ratio of pictures when taking pictures from screen can achieve better result.
+Use camera with 1 to 1 ratio of pictures when taking pictures from screen can achieve better result.
 ## Requirement
-The python library of `PIL`, `pyqrcode` and `pyzbar` are required.
+The python library of `PIL`, `qrcode` and `pyzbar` are required.
 ## Usage
 ### common
 * `--input`: the input file of converting to qr-code, or folders of images to decode.